 Time series forecasting is challenging and has long been investigated in many research areas.
 Several classical methods are proposed for industries, such as the autoregressive methods \cite{sims1980macroeconomics,tauchen1986finite}, moving average methods \cite{box2015time}, filtering models \cite{morrison1977kalman,joo2015time}, and factor models \cite{sharpe1964capital,fama1992cross}.
 Although these methods are limited in their ability to handle data available nowadays that become increasingly large-scale and high-dimensional, they still provide theoretical guidance for time series forecasting methods.

 With the notable rise of deep learning, sequence-based neural networks are getting increasingly involved.
 One typical structure is the recurrent neural network (RNN) which is able to process theoretically arbitrary long-term input sequences with only a few parameters \cite{DBLP:conf/nips/RangapuramSGSWJ18,DBLP:journals/corr/FlunkertSG17}.
 Despite these advantages, the recursive mechanism is not really conducive to information propagation.
-Attention-based RNNs \cite{DBLP:conf/ijcai/QinSCCJC17,DBLP:conf/aaai/SongRTS18,DBLP:conf/ijcai/FengC0DSC19} address this problem by encoding long-term series with the adaptive weighted summation for generating the prediction.
+Attention-based RNNs \cite{DBLP:conf/ijcai/QinSCCJC17,DBLP:conf/aaai/SongRTS18,DBLP:conf/ijcai/FengC0DSC19} address this problem by encoding long-term series with adaptive weighted summation to generate predictions.
 Another structure is the convolutional network that captures various local temporal patterns with different convolutional filters \cite{borovykh2017conditional,DBLP:conf/sigir/LaiCYL18,DBLP:conf/nips/SenYD19}.
-Recently, Transformer-based models \cite{DBLP:conf/ijcai/FengC0DSC19,DBLP:conf/iclr/KitaevKL20,DBLP:conf/aaai/ZhouZPZLXZ21,DBLP:conf/nips/WuXWL21,liunon,DBLP:conf/icml/ZhouMWW0022} are developed for time series forecasting.
-These methods regard each time series data as an undirected graph, where each node represents the feature of a time step, and the edges are calculated as the attention weights between nodes.
-Although the Transformer-based methods have a strong model-fitting ability, they still suffer from high computation complexity.
-In order to save the number of model parameters, RNN-based models, convolutional networks, and the variants of Transformer have to make some assumptions (e.g., sparsity and locality) that might impair the modeling capability of long-term series data.
+Recently, Transformer-based models \cite{DBLP:conf/ijcai/FengC0DSC19,DBLP:conf/iclr/KitaevKL20,DBLP:conf/aaai/ZhouZPZLXZ21,DBLP:conf/nips/WuXWL21,liunon,DBLP:conf/icml/ZhouMWW0022} have emerged, treating time series as undirected graphs with nodes as time steps and edge weights as attention between nodes.
+Although Transformers have strong model-fitting abilities, they still suffer from high computation complexity.
+To reduce parameters, RNNs, convolutional networks, and Transformers make some assumptions (e.g., sparsity and locality) at the cost of impairing the long-term modeling capability.
 Differently, our method focuses on inferring easy-to-predict factors from the original time series, so that we can use these relatively simple predictors (without strong fitting ability) to process the factors and then calculate the future data according to the predicted factors.
-The structures of our methods can be regarded as deep latent dynamics models \cite{DBLP:conf/icml/HafnerLFVHLD19,DBLP:conf/icml/BeckerPGZTN19,DBLP:conf/nips/SaxenaBH21} by considering the original time series as the observation and the prediction of each factorized signal component as the decision-making process.
-From this perspective, the problem of accumulating errors could be alleviated, so that the accuracy of the predictability estimation in the long term could be improved.
-There are methods \cite{DBLP:conf/aistats/KhemakhemKMH20,DBLP:conf/nips/HalvaCLSZGH21} studying the non-linear independent component analysis (ICA) to disentangle the latent factors of dynamic models.
-The disentanglement can be effectively learned by these models thanks to their theoretical guarantees of the models' identifiability.
-Nevertheless, these methods mainly focus on designing generalized models without being constrained by too many restrictive assumptions.
-Differently, our method focuses on using the disentanglement of the factors to model reasonable and sparse relations for more efficient approximation.